 CoC Governance

 The CoC is governed by a board composed of community members invested in the issue of homelessness.
-The CoC Board is an independent entity, but is not incorporated, so must appoint a local entity to conduct business on behalf of the Board and CoC at large.
-The Raleigh Wake Partnership to End and Prevent Homelessness is appointed as the Collaborative Applicant, HMIS Administrator, and Coordinated Access System Lead.
+The CoC Board is an independent entity, but is not incorporated, so must appoint a local entities to conduct business on behalf of the Board and CoC at large.

 Governing Board